 To stop unwanted visitors and dust from spoiling your vinegar fermentation is a simple case of covering the opening of the container with a cloth and securing with a rubber band or string.
 A dense weave cloth is best otherwise vinegar flies will make their way through.

-Creating A Mother of Vinegar – Makes 500ml Vinegar & Mother
+Making Vinegar And Growing A Mother – Makes 500ml Vinegar & Mother

 To make your own vinegar you will need the following ingredients: